Prakashi Tomar

 Prakashi Tomar (born 1 January 1937) is an Indian sharpshooter from Johri village of Uttar Pradesh's Baghpat district.
-She is one of the oldest sharpshooters in the world.
+She is one of the eldest sharpshooters in the world.
 She is an icon in the world of shooting.

 Personal life

 Prakashi Tomar was born in a Hindu family.
 She was married to Jai Singh, and their daughter, Seema Tomar, is an international shooter at present.
 She is the sister in law of Chandro Tomar.
 Her granddaughter, Ruby, is deputed as an inspector in Punjab Police, while her second daughter, Rekha, retired as a shooter.
 She lives in Johri village with her family, and has eight children and twenty grandchildren.

 Career

 Her career began in 1999 at the age of 62.
 Her daughter, Seema Tomar, joined the Johri Rifle Club but was hesitant to go alone.
 Tomar decided to accompany her to the academy as an encouragement.
 At the academy, coach Farooq Pathan and others were shocked when she shot the target skillfully while trying to show Seema how to hold the gun.
 Pathan advised her to join the academy, and she has since won over 25 national and international championships.

 After two years of training, she entered a competition in which she had to compete against the Deputy Inspector General (DIG) of Delhi Police, Dheeraj Singh.
 Tomar won the competition but the DIG refused to be photographed with her, and commented: "What photograph, I have been humiliated by a woman."